ShoYamanishi/SDFont/README.md

 * -enable_dead_reckoning : Experimental.
 Switch to enable the dead reckoning algorithm for faster processing.
 See [Appendix A](#appendix-a-notes-on-the-dead-reckoning-algorithm).

-* -reverse_y_direction_for_glyphs: Switch to reverse the vertical orientation of the glyphs in the PNG texture file.
-It's turned off by default.
-Turn it on, if you want to align the vertical direction of the glyphs in the texture to the direction of the rectangles in the vertices for rendering.

 # PNG & TXT File: Output of the `sdfont_commandline`.
 The output consits of two files: PNG that represents the signed-distance field of each glyph, and an accompanying TXT file that contains the metrics of the fonts necessary to render the glyphs at runtime.